mahoney1/commercialpaper/tutorial1-run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension.md

 ### Step 2.
 Launch VS Code and install the IBM Blockchain Platform extension for VS Code

-You can launch VS Code from your task bar, or by typing `code` in a terminal window.
+You can launch VS Code from your task bar, or by typing `code` in a terminal window inside the `fabric-samples/commercial-paper/organization/magnetocorp/contract` subdirectory.

-1.  you need to install the latest IBM Blockchain Platform VS Code extension (see pre-requisites above).
+1. You need to install the latest IBM Blockchain Platform VS Code extension (see pre-requisites above).
 If you already happen to have VS Code itself installed, you should check first that you have a supported version of VS Code for this extension, per the release notes (go to `Help` -> ` Check for updates`for the VS Code version itself).

     <img src="/img/tutorial1/installExtension.gif" title="install the extension" alt="Find the extension" />